Grigor III Pahlavuni

 Grigor III Pahlavuni (Գրիգոր Գ. Պահլավունի; also Catholicos Grigor III Pahlavuni or Gregory III of Cilicia) (1093–1166) was the catholicos of the Armenian Apostolic Church from 1113 to 1166.

 Biography

 Election as Catholicos

-Grigor was consecrated as catholicos around 1113/14 at the monastery of Karmir Vank in the vicinity of Kaysun where he had been brought by his maternal granduncle Grigor II.
+Grigor was consecrated as catholicos around 1113/14 at the monastery of Karmir Vank in the vicinity of Kaysun where he had been brought by his maternal granduncle Grigor II (he would have been around 19-20).
 Grigor III held office as catholicos for a little more than fifty years, and his younger brother Nerses assisted him greatly during this time.
 Pahlavuni was able to maintain peace within Cilicia and the catholicosate during a time of instability due to raids from foreign invaders.

 Reunification talks with the Catholic Church

 In November 1139 he participated together with his brother Nerses in the legatine council convened by the papal legate Alberic of Ostia in the cathedral of Antioch.
 After that, Grigor continued with Alberic on a pilgrimage to Jerusalem.
 Here he attended another synod in the Templum Domini in April 1141 where he made a profession of faith and promised to restore union with Rome, which was achieved by the end of the century.
 According to Nersēs Lambronacʹi, the pope sent Grigor III a letter of greeting with a staff and a pallium.